Misfeasance in UK Law

 “

-The ratification by the shareholders was effective unless the decision of the directors was proved to have been misfeasance on their part.
+Their good faith was not questioned.
 The evidence gives rise to suspicion that at the time of the decision by the directors and of the purported ratification the company was not in a position to pay £10,000 to Mr. Horsley.
 But that evidence fell far short of proof that the directors should at the time have appreciated that the payment was likely to cause loss to creditors.

 There remains the question whether the grant of the pension was in the circumstances a misfeasance committed by the two directors who procured the grant and by Mr. Horsley Senior, the director who accepted the grant.
 If the company had been doubtfully solvent at the date of the grant to the knowledge of the directors, the grant would have been both a misfeasance and a fraud on the creditors for which the directors would remain liable.
 But the good faith of the directors is not impugned.